Databus Logo

 Duration (CBT)

-Other rules in effect — no virtual calculator provided · facial biometric authentication at exam centres · English + Hindi + 11 regional languages · 13 languages total
+Other rules per the bulletin — no virtual calculator provided · facial biometric authentication at exam centres · multiple languages available

 Type 1